GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 However, their lack of temporal modeling capabilities limits their performance in dynamic scenarios or multi-source settings.

 *Convolutional neural networks* have also been employed widely for #acr("SSL").
-As seen previously, it is typical for the recorded signal to first be forwarded to the time-frequency domain.
+As seen previously, it is typical for the recorded signal to first be transformed into the time-frequency domain.
 The Fourier representations of temporal signals share several properties with images.
 Most notably, they are often represented as multi-channel images expressed in the time-frequency plane.
 As such, the acoustic community has leveraged the vast computer vision literature that has designed numerous deep neural networks for processing images.